 A Phillips (+) screwdriver, number 2 or number 3, depending on the size of your mounting screws

 To remove the router using a mechanical lift (see Figure 1):

 - Use the appropriate Phillips (+) screwdriver to remove the 12 mounting screws that attach the chassis flange to the rack.

 - Move the lift to the rack and position it so that its platform is centered about 0.5 in.
 (1.27 cm) below the bottom of the router chassis and as close to it as possible.

 - Carefully slide the router from the adjustable mounting rails and blades attached to the rack onto the lift.

-- Move the lift away from the rack and lower the lift.
+- Move the lift away from the rack and lower the platform on the lift.

 - Use the lift to transport the router to its new location.